-Birthed in the Summer of 2015.
-Challenging players with alternate routes, multiple greens, contingent to the placement of the flag stick.
-Distracting players with the vistas that highlight the whole of the Shenandoah Valley.
+The Boulder Course first opened to players in the Summer of 2015.
+It is challenging players with alternate routes, multiple greens, contingent to the placement of the flag stick.
+Distracting players with the views that highlight the whole of the Shenandoah Valley.
 Come, play, enjoy!
 Rock Harbor is for golf lovers.

 The opening hole of the Boulder is the perfect warm-up for the challenges ahead.
 Running straightway from tee to green this short par 4 is bordered by knolls on the left that separate the 1st hole of The Rock Course.
 As you approach the green, an elevated tee box and rock formation of an adjacent hole protrudes ever so slightly from the right side along the cart path.
 The two bunkers around this very receptive green follow the warm-up theme providing an easy escape should you find yourself in one of them.
 Be cognizant of the pin positions due to a mound extending from the right side sand bunkers to the center of the putting surface.
 If the day’s flag-stick is in the back right area of the green, then that mound definitely comes into play.